Fees, deposits and living costs

-To apply for a refund on your Tuition Fee Deposit please contact us at firstname.lastname@example.org.
+To find out how you can apply for a refund of your Tuition Fee Deposit please contact us at firstname.lastname@example.org.
 You can find the University’s admissions terms and conditions here:

 Applicants will be responsible for securing funding to cover all fees and living costs.
 Living costs are in addition to tuition fees and additional programme costs and estimated costs are given on the following website: